 Now all that is left is to properly name the triad.
 Since we already established that this is a second degree minor triad, we already know that we will need to write a lower Roman numeral two beneath our triad.
 In this case, that is all we would need to do.
 Some triads, however, can be either diminished or augmented.
 But that, my friends, is a lesson for another day.

 With the tools you have learned, you are now prepared to build basic triads using either the C Major or a minor scale on guitar.
-Test out a few of your own triads and see which sound best for you.
+Test out a few of your own triads and see which sounds best for you.

 For the ultimate step-by-step guitar system, we highly recommend Gibon’s Learn & Master Guitar course.
 This award winning DVD course is currently on a 3-day sale and you get to save $100 off the regular price today!